 Saturday June 29:

-Vasectomies at Dr. Saint-Vil’s Clinique Metropolitaine in Limonade, then Dr. St-Martin’s private clinic in Cap-Haitien or the clinic of Dr. Constance in Cap-Haitien, then the Hopital Ft.
-St. Michel (HFSM).
-When finished there, we simply lock the door so we can continue on Sunday morning without having to set up again.
-We pay all staff for the cases performed so far.
+Drs.
+Guarin, St-Vil and Trevant performed 20 vasectomies at Dr. Saint-Vil’s Clinique Metropolitaine in Limonade, while Drs.
+Stein, Mesadieu, and Compere performed 36 vasectomies at the Complexe Medico-Social de LaFossette in Cap-Haitien.
+Then we met at the Hopital Ft.
+St. Michel (HFSM) and completed another 22 vasectomies.
+When finished there, we simply locked the door so we could continue on Sunday morning without having to set up again.
+We paid all staff for the cases performed so far.

 Sunday June 30:

 28 vasectomies at HFSM in Cap-Haitien until 12:00, at which time we departed to get the 2:11 PM flight back to Miami.
 As the other doctors worked, I paid the staff for Sunday and divided supplies and equipment into (1) those that we donated to our domestic teams, (2) those that stayed in Cap-Haitien for the next NSVI mission, and (3) those that I brought home to the USA.